rodneyshupe/Cookbook/Recipes/PicklesAndPreserves.rst

    and salt.
 Stir well and bring to a boil over medium-high heat.
 Reduce heat and boil gently for 5 minutes.
 Add asparagus and return to a boil.
 Boil for 2 minutes or until asparagus is heated through.
-5. Place 2 tbsp (30 mL) chopped pepper mixture, 1 tsp (5 mL) dill seeds
+5. Place 2 tablespoons (30 mL) chopped pepper mixture, 1 tsp (5 mL) dill seeds
    and 1 tsp (5 mL) mustard seeds into each hot jar.
 Pack asparagus, tips down, into hot jars to within a generous 1/2 inch (1 cm) of top of jar.
 Ladle hot pickling liquid into jar to cover asparagus,